-According to Hesiod, in his Theogony, Aphrodite born from the foam of the sea (hence her name as the foam is Aphros in Greek) when Saturn cut off the genitals of Uranus (his father) and threw them into the sea.
-The foam pushed by Zephyrus to the coast of Cyprus, Aphrodite came out of the sea naked on the shores of Paphos.
+According to Hesiod, in his Theogony, Aphrodite was born from the foam of the sea when Cronos cut off the genitals of Uranos (his father) and threw them into the sea.
+The foam was pushed by Zephyros to the coast of Cyprus, so Aphrodite came out of the sea naked on the shores of Paphos.

 There are more tales about the birth and later life of Aphrodite, many of them contradictory.

 Aphrodite, known as Venus in Roman mythology, was the goddess of love, beauty, sexuality, and fertility in ancient Greek mythology.
 She was often depicted as a beautiful and seductive woman, with a girdle that had the power to make men fall in love with her.